ReneKand/CyberSecurity-adventures/README.md

 **Focus areas:**

-+Enumeration methodology
++ Enumeration methodology

-+Attack paths and decision-making
++ Attack paths and decision-making

-+Mistakes, dead ends, and corrections
++ Mistakes, dead ends, and corrections

-+Key takeaways (not copy-paste exploits)
++ Key takeaways (not copy-paste exploits)

-+Credentials, flags, and sensitive details are redacted or generalized where appropriate.
++ Credentials, flags, and sensitive details are redacted or generalized where appropriate.

-+Custom code adaptations of existing repos
++ Custom code adaptations of existing repos

 ## Web Security